-- 1.119 Uncensored: not removing or prohibiting anything - 1.120 Unexpected Death: any unanticipated, accidental or violent death; any death that occurs under suspicious circumstances; death that occurs without medical attendance during the 48 hours prior to death unless the attending physician can accurately determine the cause of death; and any death occurring to a recipient not previously classified as critically ill. - 1.121 Unimpeded: not obstructed. - 1.122 Universal Precautions: the concept in infection control that assumes the potential presence of infectious agents in every person.
-In this paradigm, infection control procedures are predicated on the risk of exposure to potentially infected materials but not to the specific disease. - 1.123 Unreasonable force: physical management or force that is applied by an employee, volunteer, or agent of a provider to a recipient in one or more of the following circumstances: - 1.123.1 There is no imminent risk of serious or non-serious physical harm to the recipient, staff or others. - 1.123.2 The physical management used is not in compliance with techniques approved by the provider and the responsible mental health agency. - 1.125.3 The physical management used is not in compliance with the emergency interventions authorized in the recipient's individual plan of service. - 1.125.4 The physical management or force is used when other less restrictive measures were possible but not attempted immediately before the use of physical management or force. - 1.124 Unusual Incident: an occurrence that disrupts or adversely affects the course of treatment or care of an individual on the ward/living unit including but not limited to: - 1.124.1 death of a recipient: - 1.124.2 any injury of a recipient and/or any incident which could have caused injury;
+- 1.119 Unexpected Death: Any unanticipated, accidental or violent death; any death that occurs under suspicious circumstances; death that occurs without medical attendance during the 48 hours prior to death unless the attending physician can accurately determine the cause of death; and any death occurring to a recipient not previously classified as critically ill. - 1.120 Unimpeded: Not obstructed. - 1.121 Universal Precautions: The concept in infection control that assumes the potential presence of infectious agents in every person.
+In this paradigm, infection control procedures are predicated on the risk of exposure to potentially infected materials but not to the specific disease. - 1.122 Unreasonable force: Physical management or force that is applied by an employee, volunteer, or agent of a provider to a recipient in one or more of the following circumstances: - 1.122.1 There is no imminent risk of serious or non-serious physical harm to the recipient, staff or others. - 1.122.2 The physical management used is not in compliance with techniques approved by the provider and the responsible mental health agency. - 1.122.3 The physical management used is not in compliance with the emergency interventions authorized in the recipient's individual plan of service. - 1.122.4 The physical management or force is used when other less restrictive measures were possible but not attempted immediately before the use of physical management or force. - 1.123 Unusual Incident: An occurrence that disrupts or adversely affects the course of treatment or care of an individual on the ward/living unit including but not limited to: - 1.123.1 death of a recipient;